PruvoNet/squiss-ts/README.md

 ```

 ## How it works
-Squiss aims to process as many messages simultaneously as possible.
-Set the `maxInFlight` option to the number of messages your app can handle at one time without choking, and Squiss will attempt to keep that many messages flowing through your app, grabbing more as you mark each message as handled or ready for deletion.
+Squiss processes as many messages simultaneously as possible.
+Set the `maxInFlight` option to the number of messages your app can handle at one time without choking, and Squiss will keep that many messages flowing through your app, grabbing more as you mark each message as handled or ready for deletion.
 If the queue is empty, Squiss will maintain an open connection to SQS, waiting for any messages that appear in real time.
-By default, anyway.
-You can configure it to poll however you want.
-Squiss don't care.
+Squiss can also handle renewing the visibility timeout for your messages until you handle the message, or message handling time (set up by you) has passed (see `autoExtendTimeout`).
+Bonus: Squiss will also automatically handle the message attributes formatting and parsing when receiving and sending messages.

 ## Functions

 ### new Squiss(opts)
 Don't be scared of `new` -- you need to create a new Squiss instance for every queue you want to poll.
-Squiss is an EventEmitter, so don't forget to call `squiss.on('message', (msg) => msg.del())` at the very least.
+Squiss is an EventEmitter, so don't forget to call `squiss.on('message', (msg: Message) => msg.del())` at the very least to keep the messages flowing.

 #### opts {...}
 Use the following options to point Squiss at the right queue: